Current value, new value, etc.: Definitions of values

 Reduced value

-It generally refers to the amount that a valuation item may lose in value due to a defect, damage or repair.
+In general, it refers to the amount that an object being valued can lose due to a defect , damage or repair.

 Decreased value - impaired value